minwoo0611/HeLiPR-File-Player/README.md

 ## Recent Updates (August 2023)

 ---
+**2023/12/05**: We post some images to help readers understand the HeLiPR dataset.

+**2023/09/26**: Link for [paper](https://arxiv.org/abs/2309.14590) now available (arxiv version)

 **2023/08/17**: Link for HeLiPR dataset now available.

 **2023/08/15**: Repository for HeLiPR file player now available.

 We're diligently working to upload the [dataset link](https://sites.google.com/view/heliprdataset).
-As we're also preparing for the release of our papers, there might be a slight delay for showing our paper.
-We appreciate your patience.
+This paper is under-reviewed, but readers can be found our paper in [arxiv] (https://arxiv.org/abs/2309.14590).

 ---